burgil/supe-project-creator/README.md

     - Dev Plugins Ecosystem
     - Server integrations out of the box + Auto CORS setup + LLM Demo

+### Version 1.2.5 - Additional README Polish

+- **README Refinements**: Implemented additional polish to the README, ensuring clarity and concision in its content.

 ### Version 1.2.4 - Typo Fixes and README Polish

 - **Corrected Typos**: Identified and corrected minor typographical errors throughout the README to maintain a professional tone and presentation.